lao8n/leet_algos/data_structures/queue/queue.md

     }
 }
 ```
 `level_order.go` is a good example of standard BFS with the added twist of retaining level information, which can be done with a single queue where you use the trick of taking the size of the queue, iterating over that size, but still appending to the end.
 Other variations like `num_squares.go` iterate over perfect squares, or `all_paths_source_target.go` over neighbours, or `connect_nodes.go` over left and right nodes rather than children but the principal is the same.
+Time complexity if O(V + E)

 **BFS with visited**
 ```